Eliza Lucas: Personal life

 Eliza knew independence at a very young age.
 Her determination to stay independent carried over into her personal life.
-George Lucas, Eliza's father, presented two potential suitors—both wealthy, connected, South Carolina socialites—to Eliza in the years before she fell in love with and married Charles Pinckney.
-Eliza rejected both suitors.
-This was very strange and even unheard of in 18th-century colonial America.
+Her father presented two potential suitors—both wealthy, connected, South Carolina socialites—to Eliza in the years before she fell in love with and married Charles Pinckney.
+Eliza rejected both suitors, which was unusual in 18th-century colonial America.

 Eliza and Charles Pinckney, a planter on a neighboring plantation, became attached after the death of his first wife.
 Eliza had been very close to the couple before his wife's death.
 They were married on May 25, 1744.
 She was 21 years old and took her family responsibilities seriously, vowing:to make a good wife to my dear Husband in all its several branches; to make all my actions Correspond with that sincere love and Duty I bear him… I am resolved to be a good mother to my children, to pray for them, to set them good examples, to give them good advice, to be careful both of their souls and bodies, to watch over their tender minds.

 Mr. Pinckney had studied law in England and had become a politically active leader in the colony.
-He was South Carolina's first native-born attorney, and served as advocate general of the Court of Vice-Admiralty, justice of the peace for Berkeley County, and attorney general.
+He was South Carolina's first native-born attorney and served as advocate general of the Court of Vice-Admiralty, justice of the peace for Berkeley County, and attorney general.
 He was elected as a member of the Commons House of Assembly and Speaker of that body intermittently from 1736 to 1740, and he was a member of the Royal Provincial Council.
 Eliza was unlike many women of her time, as she was "educated, independent, and accomplished."
-When the Pinckneys lived in Charleston, Eliza was soon planting oaks and magnolias at their mansion overlooking the bay, and corresponding regularly with major British botanists.
+When the Pinckneys lived in Charleston, Eliza planted oaks and magnolias at their mansion overlooking the bay, and she corresponded regularly with major British botanists.